Bielorusse/sunlit_surface/README.txt

 potentially be used for the case of any other planet orbiting a star.

 Added in this version:
- - perspective angle and scale factor changed
- - marker added on the planet at a given longitude
+ - keeping orbital to cartesian function of sunlit_surface_v0.1.13.1
+ - save_frame, image_to_gif, and image_to_video functions added in animod
+ - SAVE_VIDEO boolean variable added in main